Nanocloud/nanocloud/photon/README.md

 Photon is an experimental high performance remote application streaming engine.
 It is a daemon relying on WebRTC to stream a Windows desktop to a web client.

-Photon is **still experimental** see known limitations at the end of this README.
+Photon is **still experimental**.
+See known limitations at the end of this README.

 ## Prerequisites